3mrgnc3/LFIter2/README.md

     having major issues getting self signed certs for https & socks proxies working using these.

-    curl just works :D Als long as its installed and working should be able to run this script.
+    curl just works :D As long as its installed and working you should be able to run this script.

     Collected Files Are Saved In the ./[host-ip]-files/ Directory
     --------------------------------------------------------------